Declarations Are Gameable

 This isn't a supply chain problem.
 It's not an npm problem.
 It's a fundamental property of the declarative layer: any system that relies on what entities say about themselves will eventually be gamed.

-The Axios attack shows this with unusual clarity because the timeline is documented to the minute.
+The ua-parser-js attack shows this with unusual clarity because the timeline is documented.
 The attacker didn't need to defeat any technical control.
-They changed an email address and published a package.
+They compromised one credential and published a package.
 The entire machinery of declarative security — CVE databases, SCA scanners, package metadata — treated the malicious versions as legitimate because the declarations said they were.

 Why Behavioral Signals Work